PacktPublishing/Vue.js-3.0-Cookbook/chapter-05/5.6/README.md

-# 5.6 - Using axios as the new HTTP client
+# 5.6 - Creating a request and response interceptor for axios

 ## Project setup
 ```